Loppansson/malgrandaj-eroj/README.md

 # Malgrandaj Eroj
-Malgrandaj Eroj (en: "Small Parts") is a procedurally generated first-person open-world survival sandbox game in a low-poly style, featuring the GPLv3 License!
+Malgrandaj Eroj (en: "Small Parts") is a project that intend to provide a fun time while building a procedurally generated first-person open-world survival sandbox game in a low-poly style, featuring the GPLv3 License!

-## Rules.
+## Rules for Collaboration.

-The following set of rules are intended to give the game some sort of consistency, and make collaboration easier.
 1. These rules are established with the following intent: To make developing the game promote as much subjective well-being as posible.
 2. Subjective well-being is difined as low negative affect, high positive affect, and high over-all life satisfaction.
 3. These rules, with the exeption of 1, 2, and 3, may change, if by doing so, they will better achomplish the goal laid out by rule 1.